5 Organizations Dedicated to Assisting Homeless LGBTQ Youth

 1. Happy Hippie Foundation

-Founded by Miley Cyrus in 2014, the Happy Hippie Foundation rallies young people to stand up against the injustices that face LGBTQ youth today, including homelessness.
-You can donate to the Happy Hippie Foundation here.
+Founded by Miley Cyrus in 2014, the Happy Hippie Foundation rallies young people to stand up against the injustices facing LGBTQ youth today, including homelessness.

 2. Ali Forney Center

-The Ali Forney Center (AFC) in New York City is the largest LGBT community center helping homeless LGBTQ youth in the United States.
-AFC both manages and develops transitional housing for its clients, helping approximately 1,000 youths every year between the ages of 16 and 24 years old.
-You can donate to the Ali Forney Center here.
+The Ali Forney Center (AFC) in New York City is the largest queer community center helping homeless LGBTQ youth in the United States.
+AFC both manages and develops transitional housing for its clients, helping approximately 1,000 youths every year between the ages of 16–24 years old.

-The True Colors Fund was co-founded by singer Cyndi Lauper and is dedicated to preventing LGBTQ youth homelessness.
-The charity works in public policy and engagement to improve the lives of homeless LGBTQ youth, helping them embrace their true identities.
-You can donate to The True Colors Fund here.
+True Colors United was co-founded by singer Cyndi Lauper and is dedicated to preventing LGBTQ youth homelessness.
+The nonprofit works in public policy and engagement to improve the lives of homeless LGBTQ youth, helping them embrace their true identities.

 4. Courage Home

 Brad Schlaikowski and his husband Nick launched Courage MKE, a nonprofit with a mission to uplift LGBTQ youth.
-Since it started, the grassroots organization has raised more than $110,000 in small donations for projects and initiatives that support LGBTQ youth.
+Since it started, the grassroots organization has raised hundreds of thousands of dollars in small donations for projects and initiatives that support queer youth.

-The men recently used $50,000 of that money to purchase a property in Milwaukee that’ll be home to Courage House, Wisconsin’s first group home and drop-in center specifically for LGBTQ youth.
-They hope to open the eight-bed facility by November of this year, before the severe Wisconsin winter begins.
-You can donate to Courage MKE here.
+The men used $50,000 of raised money to purchase a property in Milwaukee that is now home to Courage House, Wisconsin’s first group home and drop-in center specifically for LGBTQ youth.
+(It opened in 2019.)

 5. Los Angeles LGBT Center

-At any given moment there are roughly 3,500 homeless LGBTQ youth struggling on the streets of Los Angeles.
-Since 1969, the Los Angeles LGBT Center has offered resources for them.
+At any given moment there are roughly 3,500 homeless LGBTQ youth struggling on the streets of Los Angeles, and since 1969, the Los Angeles LGBT Center has offered resources for them.
 Today the Center’s more than 600 employees provide services for more LGBTQ people than any other organization in the world.
-You can donate to the Los Angeles LGBT Center here.